jembsd/wikijs/02-enumeration/service-enumeration.md

     Your directory should now be downloading

-# Port 993 - Imap Encrypted
+# Port 993 - IMAP Encrypted

 The default port for the Imap-protocol.